Numeraire-invariant quadratic hedging and mean--variance portfolio allocation: Symmetric definition of admissibility.

 \subsection{Optimal hedging after numeraire change.}

-As yet, we do not know the solution to the hedging problem for general $X$.
-The discussion in the introduction suggests that the optimizer for price process $S$, payoff $H$, and probability measure $\P$ coincides with the one for the ``discounted model'' with price process $\hS=(1,\hY)$, payoff $\hH=H/X_T$ and probability measure $\hP$ as in \eqref{eq:hP}.
+As yet, we do not know how to obtain the solution of the hedging problem \eqref{eq:1new} for general $X$.
+The discussion in the introduction suggests that the optimizer for the price process $S$, payoff $H$, and probability measure $\P$ coincides with the one for the ``discounted model'' with the price process $\hS=(1,\hY)$, payoff $\hH=H/X_T$ and probability measure $\hP$ as in \eqref{eq:hP}.
 Therefore, it makes sense to apply Theorem~\ref{T:main X=1} to this discounted setup.

 \begin{corollary}[Quadratic hedging after numeraire change] Suppose that $S$ admits a nice numeraire and $\mathcal M_2(S,\mathsf{P})$ contains a strictly positive element.
 Then $\hat S$ is a locally square-integrable semimartingale under $\hat P$ and $\mathcal M_2(\hat S,\mathsf{\hat P})$ contains a strictly positive element.
 Moreover, Theorem~\ref{T:main} applies to $\hat S, \hat H, \hat P$, i.e., \begin{enumerate}[(1)] \item The opportunity process $\hL$ is the unique bounded semimartingale $\hL=(\hL_t)_{0\leq t\leq T}$ such that \begin{enumerate}[(a)] \item $\hL>0$, $\hL_->0$, and $\hL_T=1$; \item $\frac{\hL}{\Exp(B^{\Log(\hL),\hP})}>0$ is a martingale on $[0,T]$; \item $[\hS,\hS]$ is $\hP^\star$-special for the measure $\hP^\star\sim \hP$ defined by